yeeking/bcn-2024-system/notes.md

 I managed to get a minimal version of the python gen script that uses onnx models instead of torch.
 It seems to run a bit quicker than the torch models too.

+### What actually is the control flow here?

+Assuming the improviser context, there are various interaction structures you could use

+* human solos, AI plays chords
+ -> input to the model is human solo, output is filtered to just chords (i.e. events occuring close to eachother and infrequently or something)
+* AI solos, human plays chords
+ -> input is human chords plus AI solo, output is filtered to just standalone notes
+* Both play together
+ -> input is human playing + AI playing, output is not filtered
+* trading fours
+ -> human plays something, AI plays something

+Need a ring buffer for the short term memory of what is going on -> it should contain embeddings for token frames??

+UI:
+  Toggle AI listens to you -> ring buffer input sequence Toggle AI listens to itself -> put AI output into the ring buffer Play last
+  Output filter controls

 ## 26/09/2024